DeviloperG/design_and_test_drive_a_function/README.md

         if #TODO not present in text
             return "No outstanding tasks to do."

+        if TODO present in text
+            return "This might be an outstanding task: {text}."

     Side effects: (state any side effects)
         This function doesn't print anything or have any other side-effects